 The Gift of Depression

 If you have ever dealt with depression you may be questioning my choice of titles and maybe even my sanity right about now.
 Let me explain myself.
 I'll start by saying I have dealt with depression my whole life.
-There was a time, not so may years ago, when I would not admit I suffered with depression, to myself and especially to a physician.
+There was a time, not so may years ago, when I would not have admitted I suffered with depression, to myself and especially to a physician.
 I didn't want them to ignore my pain symptoms and put me on an anti depressant.
 I had been down that road and didn't feel it was a long term solution.

 When I was a little girl I would go through stages of staying inside watching TV, eating junk food, and feeling quite lonely.
 One day my Great Grandmother, who was staying with us for a visit, told me to come take a walk.
 She talked to me about being depressed.
 It was the first time anyone ever noticed I was depressed and told me what I was doing to contribute to my condition.
 She told me she too would get depressed if she sat inside all day watching TV alone and eating junk.
 She said when you are sad you need to force yourself to go outside, take a walk, and think about why you are depressed.
 Such wisdom she imparted on me.
 I listened to her.
 I started doing exercise tapes on T.V. instead of watching soap operas.
 I started feeling good about myself which made me likable so I attracted positive people into my life.
 My depression became the reason I changed for the better, it was a gift.